England battle past Canada to secure spot in World Cup final

-The Red Roses will play the winner of New Zealand and France.
+England 26-19 Canada: The Red Roses will play the winner of New Zealand and France

 England withstood a late surge to hang on for a 26-19 win over Canada at Eden Park in Auckland and become the first team through to the final of the World Cup.

-Simon Middleton’s side had to dig deeper than many had expected to extend their winning run to 30 matches and set up a final showdown with hosts and holders New Zealand or France.
+Simon Middleton’s side had to dig deeper than many had expected to extend their winning run to 30 matches and set up a final showdown with hosts and holders New Zealand.

 The Red Roses began the contest in fine form, striking first blood through Marlie Packer in the ninth minute.